 Does Right Size Contain Soy?

-Yes, the label indicates that Right Size Smoothies contains both milk and soy.
+Yes, the label indicates that Right Size Smoothies contain both milk and soy.

 Does Right Size Contain Dairy?